-This definition appears to illustrate the principle of agency defined in Section 182 of the Indian Contract Act, 1872.
-Agency is a relationship that can be formed validly even without consideration in terms of Section 185 of the Indian Contract Act, 1872.
+This definition appears to illustrate the principle of agency defined in section 182 of the Indian Contract Act, 1872.
+Agency is a relationship that can be formed validly even without consideration in terms of section 185 of the Indian Contract Act, 1872.
 Agent can work purely on commission basis.
 Even e-commerce companies may be covered in some fact situations.
-But the relevance of being an agent is more pronounced while examining whether a transaction between a principal and agent is itself a supply under para 3, schedule I. Very often, the word agent or agency is used without necessarily implying that the transaction is

-&lt;sup>1 Substituted vide The Central Goods and Services Tax Amendment Act, 2018 w.e.f 01.02.2019 one of agency as understood under Indian Contract Act such as, recruitment agency, travel agency etc. Care must be taken to identify whether the parties intended to constitute an agency as understood in law and nothing less.
+But the relevance of being an agent is more pronounced while examining whether a transaction between a principal and agent is itself a supply under para 3, schedule I. Very often, the word agent or agency is used without necessarily implying that the transaction is one of agency as understood under Indian Contract Act such as, recruitment agency, travel agency etc. Care must be taken to identify whether the parties intended to constitute an agency as understood in law and nothing less.